 There are three commonly defined branches of biotechnology:

-Sometimes known as 'red biotechnology', this branch of biotech involves working with the cells, proteins or genes of living organisms to manufacture products that help to diagnose, treat and prevent human disease.
+Sometimes known as 'red biotechnology', this involves working with the cells, proteins or genes of living organisms to manufacture products that help to diagnose, treat and prevent human disease.
 The majority of biotech companies work within the healthcare field.
+The UK Government’s Office for Life Sciences has produced an infographic on the scale of the biopharmaceuticals sector.

 One of the key differences between the medical biotechnology and pharmaceutical sectors is the basis of their drug development processes, i.e. the biotech industry uses living organisms or their products, and the pharmaceutical industry uses chemical-based materials and processes.
 Many of the larger pharma companies are increasingly involves in both.